 - Breathing very slowly, irregularly, or not at all.

 Other signs that someone may be suffering an opioid overdose include:5

 - Choking, snorting, or making other odd breathing sounds.

 - Slowed or stopped heart rate.

-Anyone who uses illicit or prescription opioids is at risk of overdose; however, the following factors may put someone in even greater danger of overdosing:6
+Anyone who uses or misuses illicit or prescription opioids is at risk of overdose; however, the following factors may put someone in even greater danger of overdosing:6

 - Mixing an opioid with alcohol or other drugs such as benzodiazepines.
 (More than 30% of opioid overdoses involve benzodiazepines such as Xanax.7)

 - Taking a high daily dosage of prescription painkillers.

 - Taking an illicit opioid (i.e., purchasing heroin or opioid painkillers off the street).